ctb/2017-ucdavis-igg201b/lab4/README.md

 * what are strategies for verifying the results?

+* is it helpful that the "reads" are sorted?

 ## Part II: running an assembler

 ### Start up an AWS instance